Raudbjorn/mcp-dm-gemini/design.md

 1.  **MCP Server Layer**: Handles protocol communication and request routing
 2.  **Service Layer**: Business logic for search, parsing, and campaign management
-3.  **Data Layer**: Redis-based storage with vector and traditional data capabilities
+3.  **Data Layer**: ChromaDB-based storage with vector and traditional data capabilities
 4.  **Processing Layer**: PDF parsing and embedding generation
+5.  **Personality Layer**: Extracts and manages RPG system personalities and vernacular
-5.  **Web UI Layer**: A user-friendly web interface for interacting with the system.
+6.  **Web UI Layer**: A user-friendly web interface for interacting with the system.
-6.  **CLI Layer**: A command-line interface for interacting with the system.
+7.  **CLI Layer**: A command-line interface for interacting with the system.
-7.  **Map Generation Layer**: Generates simple SVG maps for combat encounters.
+8.  **Map Generation Layer**: Generates simple SVG maps for combat encounters.
-8.  **Content Packager Layer**: Creates and loads content packs.
+9.  **Content Packager Layer**: Creates and loads content packs.
-9.  **Discord Bot Layer**: Integrates the TTRPG Assistant with Discord.
+10.  **Discord Bot Layer**: Integrates the TTRPG Assistant with Discord.

 ## Components and Interfaces